doyensec/inql/README.md

 Since version 2.0.0, InQL UI is now able to operate without requiring BURP.
 It is now possible to install InQL stand-alone for `jython` and run the Scanner UI.

-In this mode InQL maintain most of his Burp Scanner capabilities with the exception of advanced interaction such as "Send To Repeater" and automatic authorization header generation, available through BURP.
+In this mode InQL maintains most of the Burp Scanner capabilities with the exception of advanced interactions such as "Send To Repeater" and automatic authorization header generation, available through BURP.

 To use `inql` stand-alone UI: